hzqst/MetaHookSv/README.md

 https://github.com/LAGonauta/MetaAudio

 * MetaAudio blocks goldsrc engine's sound system and replaces with it's own sound engine.
-You should always put `MetaAudio.dll` on top of any other plugins that rely on goldsrc engine's sound system (i.e CaptionMod) in the `plugins.lst` or `plugins_[blablabla].lst` to prevent those plugins from being blocked by MetaAudio.
+You should always put `MetaAudio.dll` on top of any other plugins that rely on goldsrc engine's sound system (i.e CaptionMod) in the `plugins.lst` to prevent those plugins from being blocked by MetaAudio.